 I’m all about being confident with who you are, but sometimes change is necessary.
 No one is flawless and the man who can take an honest look at himself will prosper.

-People seem to have a hard time believing that.
-Whenever anybody picks my brain about dating, they always ask:
+Whenever anybody picks my brain about my journey dating, they ask:

 “How did you improve yourself so quickly?
-How did you lose so much weight, pull yourself out of depression, and become confident with women?
+How did you pull yourself out of depression and feel confident around women?
 What sets you apart from everybody else?”

 Up until then, I’d been protecting my ego.
 I was so insecure and prideful that I made every excuse in the book for why I didn’t need to adapt.
 Any time I had to confront a flaw of mine, I became defensive.